 Why choose Lewiston Orthopaedics?

-At Lewiston Orthopaedics, the region's most preferred orthopaedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopaedic treatments to patients through our offices in Lewiston, Cottonwood, and Moscow.
+At Lewiston Orthopaedics, the region's most preferred orthopaedic practice, our specialty-trained doctors are proud to serve our community and provide experienced and compassionate orthopaedic treatments to patients through our offices in Lewiston and Moscow.
 Our hip surgeons have completed additional training specifically in the hip.
 With this advanced training, our hip surgeons, Dr. Bryan Beardsley, Dr. Gregory Dietrich, Dr. Regan Hansen, Dr. Adam Jelinek, and Dr. DeWayne Weaver have the experience and expertise to assess, diagnose, and treat your hip injury or condition individually to your needs.

 To consult with one of our hip surgeons at Lewiston Orthopaedics, please request an appointment online or call (800) 841-3523.